 7. Segment your audience

-Once the customer opts in to your email list, you can segregate them based on the type of their opt-in.
-These opt-ins can be based on the following:
+Once the customer opts in for your email list, you can segregate them based on the type of their opt-in.
+These opt-ins can be based on the following –

-- Opt-ins based on their actions (abandoned carts or purchased products), etc.
+- On the actions (abandoned carts or purchased products), etc.